How do I apply for a program?

 PSYC 4383-Special Topics in Psychology, PSYC 4380-Independent Readings in Psychology

 UCA in Florence and Paris is an interdisciplinary program that studies art and architecture before, during and after the Renaissance.
-It looks through the lenses of economics, psychology, and Interior Design.
-The three disciplines together impart a comprehensive picture of how and why Renaissance art and architecture was created, how the artistic techniques developed during the Renaissance changed our view of the world and ushered in the modern world.
+It looks through the lenses of economics and psychology.
+The two disciplines together impart a comprehensive picture of how and why Renaissance art and architecture was created, how the artistic techniques developed during the Renaissance changed our view of the world and ushered in the modern world.
 The program imparts a broad understanding that is unavailable from any one single discipline.

 Application Deadline: Wednesday, January 15, 2014 (The last day to drop/add a spring course.)